-The Towpath Drain flows west to east to Niagara Street via a culvert crossing at First Avenue and crosses through the middle of the subject lands.
-As can been seen on Figure 1, the only natural feature within the subject lands is a 30 m wide vegetated corridor that is associated with the Towpath Drian (Photographs 1 & 2).
-The remainder of the property supports a residential home along Quaker Road and farmed/fallow fields (Photographs 3).
+The Towpath Drain flows west to east towards Niagara Street via a culvert crossing at First Avenue and crosses the subject lands.
+As can been seen on Figure 1, the only natural feature within the subject lands that will be developed is a 30 m wide vegetated corridor that is associated with the Towpath Drian (Photographs 1 & 2).
+The remainder of the property supports active farm field (Photographs 3, 4, & 5).
+A woodlot is found along a portion of the northern boundary adjacent to the farm field (Photograph 6).

 Photograph 1.
-Vegetated Corridor Along the Towpath Drian
+30 Meter Vegetated Corridor Along the Towpath Drian.
+Looking West from the East Boundary of the Subject Lands, April 2021

 Photograph 2.
-Vegetated Corridor Along the Towpath Drian, Right, and Adjacent Fallow Farm Field Looking West to First Avenue
+30 Meter Vegetated Corridor Along the Towpath Drian, left, and Adjacent Farm Field Looking East to Niagara Street, June 2021